-The food equivalent of that blanket is this polenta dish.
-A basic polenta was one of the first recipes I ever learned when I began futzing around in the kitchen and it has stayed with me through the years, filling in for any meal and topped with whatever I had on hand.
-In the fall and winter, I’ll top it with braised meats, roasted squash or swirl in wilted greens and gorgonzola; then, come spring, perhaps some fiery harissa roast asparagus and a few crumbles of fresh chevre.
+A version of that dish has stayed with me through the years, filling in for any meal and topped with whatever I had on hand.
+In the fall and winter, I’ll top it with braised meats, roasted squash or swirl in wilted greens and gorgonzola; then, come spring, perhaps some fiery harissa roast asparagus and a few crumbles of fresh goat cheese.

 Combine milk, 1 1/2 cups of water, and salt in a medium saucepan over medium-high heat and bring to a simmer.
 When it simmers, slowly pour in the polenta and whisk to combine.
 Partially cover with a lid, reduce heat to low, and cook, whisking vigorously (get all the corners of the pan!) every 5 minutes, until polenta is no longer gritty and looks like creamy oatmeal, about 30 minutes total.